10 Least Reliable Cars

 Consumer Reports' surveys reveal the models with the greatest risk of problems

 One of the main reasons people buy a brand-new car is the promise of a no-hassle ownership experience, free from the drip, drip, drip of service problems that set in as cars age.
-Nonetheless, CR’s exclusive Auto Surveys tell us that some buyers will be taking their brand-new car back to the dealer’s service department sooner and more often than other car buyers will.
+Nonetheless, CR’s exclusive Annual Auto Surveys tell us that some buyers will be taking their brand-new car back to the dealer’s service department sooner and more often than other car buyers will.

 The models featured here are the 10 least reliable vehicles.
-(For more details, check our Guide to Car Reliability.)
+(For more details, check out our Guide to Car Reliability.)

 Our surveys take a deep dive into the numerous things that can go wrong with a vehicle.
 We study 17 trouble areas, from nuisances—such as squeaky brakes and broken interior trim—to major bummers, such as out-of-warranty transmission repairs and trouble with four-wheel-drive systems.